knative/docs/docs/admin/eventing/channel-configuration.md

         kind: InMemoryChannel
 ```

-This configuration is going to be used by the Channel CRD to create platform specific implementations.
+This configuration is used by the Channel custom resource definition (CRD) to create platform specific implementations.

 !!! note